Week 5: Multifidelity Modelling

 from emukit.core import ContinuousParameter, ParameterSpace

-position_domain = [-1.2, +1]
+= [-1.2, +1]

-velocity_domain = [-1/0.07, +1/0.07]
+position_domain = [-1/0.07, +1/0.07]

-constant_domain = [-1, +1]
+velocity_domain = [-1, +1]

-space = ParameterSpace(
+= ParameterSpace(

-ContinuousParameter('velocity_parameter', *velocity_domain),
+[ContinuousParameter('velocity_parameter', *velocity_domain),

-ContinuousParameter('constant', *constant_domain)])
+ContinuousParameter('constant', *constant_domain)]) ContinuousParameter(

 To initalize the model we start sampling some initial points for the linear controller randomly.